takingurstuff/The-ultimate-prodigy-hacks/README.md

 step 3: name it whatever you want.

-step 4: where it says "URL", paste the code in that bar where the URL would normally go.
+step 4: where it says "URL", paste the code in that bar where the URL would normally go. (note: There is no need to type Javascript:, I already did that for ya.)

 and step 5: once in prodigy, click on the bookmarklet and done.